SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 }
 ```

-Is noteworthy to say you should keep consistency the Role name created in the Different Accounts of your Organization.
+Is noteworthy to say you should keep consistency the Role name created in the Different Accounts of your Organization to use this policy when setting any other region in any other account.
 For this document we chose to name the Role in SendingAccount, LambdaExecute, for clarity purposes.

-2. In ReceivingAccount - Edit the trust relationship of the assumed role in with the following Json:
+2.    **In ReceivingAccount** - Edit the trust relationship of the assumed role in with the following Json:

 Note: Replace 111111111111 with the AWS account ID of ReceivingAccount.
 ```json